 You should have realistic expectations before beginning your home search.
 Talking with a lender first can ensure that you’re looking in the right price range.
 Blindly shopping around without knowing your budget can be a big waste of time and set you up for heart break if you’ve found a home you love but can’t actually afford.
 Talking with a lender can help match you with financial programs that can maximize your purchasing power while minimizing your out-of-pocket expense.

 2. You’ll Receive a Referral to a Trusted Realtor Partner

 A lender you trust is important when it comes to finding a trustworthy realtor.
 Lenders who are local to the market will have better knowledge of the local real estate community.
-So, instead of finding a random realtor online, your lender can refer you to an agent who both specializes in the area you are looking in and the type of home you are looking for.
-An experienced lender have plenty of agents they trust and have worked with in the past, so they can easily refer you to a realtor that they know will be a great match for you.
+So, instead of finding a random realtor online, your lender can refer you to an agent who both specializes in the area you are looking and the type of home you are looking for.
+An experienced lender will have plenty of agents they trust and have worked with in the past, so they can easily refer you to a realtor that they know will be a great match for you.

 3. Puts You at a Competitive Advantage

 Getting pre-approved before the home search is a great strategic move when it comes to buying a home.
 In a nutshell, a conditional approval letter will help your offer stand out because it shows the seller that you can act quickly and are confident in your negotiation.
 Being prepared and knowing what your financial limits are can help eliminate any sense of doubt a seller may have in mind because it shows that you are serious about buying the home.

 The mortgage application process can take some time, even for more experienced home buyers.
 Once approved by a lender, you may be able to close on a home in as little as two weeks.
 Having all the paperwork done and out of the way before house hunting allows you to settle on your dream home right away without worrying about any potential roadblocks.